kolinsturt/kolinsturt.github.io/_posts/2013-05-01-hashing_algorithms_in_core_foundation.md

 		CC_SHA384()
 		CC_SHA512()

 Here is the example source code for this tutorial in an XCode project [here](https://github.com/CollinBStuart/MessageDigest).
+Now that you’ve learned about hashing, see how it’s applied to encryption in the [next article](https://kolinsturt.github.io/lessons/2014/01/01/common_crypto).